TerraConstructs/terraform-cdk/README.md

 # The Future of Terraform CDK

+> [!IMPORTANT]
+>
+> [OCF](https://the-ocf.org/) - [github.com/open-constructs](https://github.com/open-constructs) has stepped up to coordinate effort towards maintaining a fork - this is proof of concept build pipelines

 Q: Will CDKTF continue to support new versions of Terraform or providers?

 A: To use new versions of Terraform and provider features, use this fork: `tcons` and `tcons-cli` packages.
 These packages will continue to be updated to support new versions of Terraform and providers.